Diabetes Diet #10: Spring Into Vegetarianism

 Polenta Stuffed Mushrooms

-“To become vegetarian is to step
+“To become vegetarian is to step into the stream, which leads to nirvana.

 Buddha

 The macrobiotic (“the art of longevity”) diet is based on a holistic approach to balance and life.
 Its Asian influences are partial to brown rice and sea vegetables.
-The pendulum swings widely to encompass various degrees of additions to the vegetarian diet, to where, at its widest angle, people call themselves vegetarian because they don’t eat red meat.
+The pendulum swings widely to encompass various degrees of additions to the vegetarian diet to where, at its widest angle, people call themselves vegetarian because they don’t eat red meat.
 Why vegetarianism, you may be wondering.
-Health, ecological, humanitarian, religious reasons, even a dollop of hip trendiness are good arguments to switch over.
+Health, ecological, humanitarian, religious reasons, and even a dollop of hip trendiness are good arguments to switch over.

 When do you try a vegetarian diet when you feel ready for a change?
 To test the plant-based diet of whole grains, legumes, vegetables, fruits, nuts, seeds, and possibly dairy, do so gradually and alert your doctor and nutritionist or dietitian.